EarthlySkies/kura5-savehelper/CONTRIBUTING.md

 - All code should follow the [Python Style Guide](https://www.python.org/dev/peps/pep-0008/)
 - Don't comment what is being done.
 Comment why it is being done
 - Function names are to be written_in_snakecase()
-- Variabe names are to be WrittenInPascalCase
+- Variabe names are to be writtenInCamelCase

 ### Submission guidelines
 - Development should mainly take place in the "unstable" branch